 During counseling, the child will have an opportunity to process their feelings and have their voice heard.
-In these situations, the parent and child will work with the Reunification Counselor to address the specific concerns that occurred in your family.
-If the child feels that they were wronged or treated unfairly, the parent will need to apologize and rebuild trust with the child.
+In these situations, the parent and child will work with the Reunification Counselor to address the specific concerns that occurred in their family.
+If the child feels that they were wronged or treated unfairly, the parent will need to apologize and rebuild trust in their relationship.

 “Patience is not simply the ability to wait; it’s how we behave while we waiting.” – Joyce Meyer

 Family Legal Options

 If a parent does not agree to allow the other parent to see a child, it may be useful to seek the assistance of a family law attorney or mediator.
-To resolve the issue, a qualified professional may be assigned to support the healing of your relationship with your child.
-Your attorney can request that the court order reunification counseling.
-Both parents should cooperate with the reunification counselor and follow the recommendations.
+To resolve the issue, a qualified mental health professional may be assigned to support the healing of your relationship with your child.
+Your attorney can request that reunification counseling be ordered.
+Both parents will need to cooperate with the counselor and follow the recommendations.